IngwiePhoenix/IceTea_old2/README.md

 Ninja does not go into the above list, simply because its a pure build tool an dits only purpose is to read in generated Ninja files and act upon what they read.

 Therefore I created IceTea - well, still AM creating it.
-It runs off [ObjectScript](http://github.com/unitpoint/objectscript) for the most part, uses [ttvfs](https://github.com/fgenesis/ttvfs) for its filesystem management, a modified variant of [picosha2](https://github.com/okdshin/PicoSHA2) for hashing files in a cache.
+It runs off [ObjectScript](http://github.com/unitpoint/objectscript) for the most part, uses [STLPlus](https://stlplus.sourceforge.net) for its filesystem and subprocess management, a modified variant of [picosha2](https://github.com/okdshin/PicoSHA2) for hashing files in a cache.
 There is also my own `cli.h` that supports grouped arguments, whose idea was taken from another argument parser called `NBCL`.

 IceTea is ment to be compact (currently 900kb when built with `-O3`) and simple.
 I am not directly aiming for speed, but since you can see `TinyThreads++` in there, you probably guessed already that I want to run build jobs on multiple threads to speed up the build time.
 I think it's called parallel building...

 So far, so good.
 If you want to look into the code, go ahead.
 To build a test binary, just run:

 ```
-g++ -Wno-switch src/*.cpp -o icetea
+g++ -Wno-switch src/*.cpp -o icetea -lpthread
 ```

 and you are good to go.